-For a good comprehension of the present paper, the following four terms need to be briefly explained:
+For a good comprehension of the present paper, the following four terms need to be briefly explained (for more details the interested reader is referred to [6]):

 - 1. Avatars are the virtual representation of the users.
 Concretely, an avatar is a tool that allows a given user to move through the world, to interact with its inhabitants and objects and that lets the other users know where she is and what she is doing. - 2.
 In order to distinguish between near and distant elements it is essential to divide the world into subspaces where the users might or might not enter and in which all interactions take place.
 Otherwise, the world would not scale.
-We call such subspaces rooms. - 3.
-Rooms are connected by doors, which an avatar can use for moving from one room to another. - 4.
-Objects populate the rooms and they can be either passive, reactive or active (see [15]).
+We call such subspaces rooms. - Rooms are connected by doors, which an avatar can use for moving from one room to another. - 4.
+Objects populate the rooms and they can be either passive, reactive or active.
 Furthermore, in a distributed world, it should be possible to "physically" transport a given object from one room to another.